jdhitsolutions/PSWorkItem/README.md

 Remove-PSWorkItem -id 13
 ```

-This will delete the item from the Tasks database.
+This command will delete the item from the Tasks database.

 ## Database Backup

-This module doesn't have any specific commands for backing up or restoring a database file.
+This module has no specific commands for backing up or restoring a database file.
 But you can use the `Export-MySQLiteDB` command to export the PSWorkItem database file to a JSON file.

 ```powershell
 Export-MySQLiteDB -path $PSWorkItemPath -Destination d:\backups\pwi.json
 ```

 Use `Import-MySQLiteDB` to import the file and rebuild the database file.
-It is recommended to restore to a new location, verify the database, then copy the file to `$PSWorkItemPath`.
+When restoring a database file, you should restore the file to a new location, verify the database, then copy the file to `$PSWorkItemPath`.

 ## Database Sample